HPCE/hpce-2018-cw4/readme.md

 though it requires a bit more reading of the docs._

-We've seen that pipelining can be applied between processes at the UNIX level, but there is a lot of innefficiency involved in moving the data between processes.
+We've seen that pipelining can be applied between processes at the UNIX level, but there is a lot of inefficiency involved in moving the data between processes.
 TBB offers a built-in [pipeline pattern](https://www.threadingbuildingblocks.org/docs/help/reference/algorithms/pipeline_cls.html), which allows you to apply pipelining within a process.
 This